Something on your mind? Hopefully I’ve provided an answer below, but if not feel free to contact me.

 Also, I look at long-term projects as a prime opportunity for strong collaboration and a great working relationship.

-All projects require a 50% deposit with the remainder due upon client review and acceptance.
+All projects require a 50% deposit.
+25% is due once the major objectives are complete, and the remaining 25% is due upon client review and acceptance.
 All terms will be agreed upon in writing prior to starting a project.

 Projects are charged at a flat rate based upon the scope of work.